xkrejc70/visualizer-spotify/README.md

 # Visualizer of Spotify artist's top tracks

-Very simple React App using react-bootstrap for basic frontend and Spotify API (JS Fetch)
+Very simple React App using react-bootstrap for basic frontend and Spotify API (JS Fetch).

+The app allows you to search for an artist and view their top tracks.

 # Task